nesi/puppet-puppet/README.markdown

 **WARNING**: This resolution will destroy the ssl store of the Puppetmaster, all clients will need to resubmit certificate requests and have them signed.

 This procedure is only suitable for bootstrapping a Puppetmaster.
 A recommended automation strategy would be to have the certificates pregenerated and stored in a file server, and have them deployed to the server as part of the Puppet automation process.
 This is outside the scope of this module, but possible if the `regenerate_certs` parameter is set to `false`.

+# Resources

+These are the resources and types defined by the puppet module.

+## `puppet::auth`

+The `puppet::auth` resource inserts authorisation stanzas into the `auth.conf` file (the default is `/etc/puppet/auth.conf`).
+As the order of these entries is important, each instance of `puppet::auth' requires a value for the `order` parameter which matches the form `A100` (a capital letter followed by three digits).
+Triple zero values (e.g. `A000`, `B000`, `C000`, etc.) are reserved for header comments (defined with the `puppet::auth::header` resource).
+This `order` parameter defines where the stanza created by a `puppet::auth` instance will be inserted into `auth.conf` and is also used to check for collisions between two instances.

+For the details on the `auth.conf` file and its format check the [PuppetLabs documentation](http://docs.puppetlabs.com/guides/rest_auth_conf.htm).

+### Parameters

+* **order** (required) : This sets the insert location for the ACL stanza.
+* **path**: This is the path controlled by the ACL stanza.
+It defaults to the name of the instance.
+It can be a path fragment or a regular expression (if `is_regex` is true).
+* **description**: If provided, this string is appended to the stanza's header comment.
+* **is_regex**: If this parameter is `true`, the path is treated as if it were a regular expression.
+The default is `false`.
+* **environments**: Sets the environment, or a list of environments, in which this ACL stanza is valid.
+Accepts a string or a list of strings.
+The default is undefined and omitted from the stanza, which defaults to all environments.
+* **methods**: Sets the method, or a list of methods, that the ACL stanza uses.
+Accepts a string or a list of strings.
+Valid methods are; `find`, `search`, `save`, and `destroy`.
+The default is undefined and omitted from the stanza, which permits all methods.
+* **auth**: Sets the auth type for this ACL stanza.
+Valid auth types are; `yes` or `on`, `no` or `off`, or `any`.
+The default is undefined and omitted from the stanza, which defaults to `yes`.
+* **allows**: This sets an allow pattern, or list of allow patterns, used by the ACL stanza.
+Accepts a string or a list of strings.
+These strings can be host names, certificate names, `*` (all nodes), or regular expressions.
+The default is undefined and omitted from the stanza.
+* **denys**: This sets an deny pattern, or list of deny patterns, used by the ACL stanza.
+Accepts a string or a list of strings.
+These strings can be host names, certificate names, `*` (all nodes), or regular expressions.
+The default is undefined and omitted from the stanza.
+The deny entry is permitted, but has no effect.
+* **allow_ips**: This sets an allow pattern, or list of allow patterns, that are IP address based and used by the ACL stanza.
+Accepts a string or a list of strings.
+These strings can be an IP address, a glob (e.g `192.168.0.*`) representing a group of IP addesses, or a CDIR block (e.g. `10.0.0.0/24`) representing a group of IP addresses.
+The default is undefined and omitted from the stanza.
+* **deny_ips**: This sets an deny pattern, or list of deny patterns, that are IP address based and used by the ACL stanza.
+Accepts a string or a list of strings.
+These strings can be an IP address, a glob (e.g `192.168.0.*`) representing a group of IP addesses, or a CDIR block (e.g. `10.0.0.0/24`) representing a group of IP addresses.
+The default is undefined and omitted from the stanza.
+The deny_ip entry is permitted, but has no effect.

+## `puppet::auth::header`

+The `puppet::auth::header` resource inserts header comments into the `auth.conf` file (the default is `/etc/puppet/auth.conf`).
+As the order of these entries is important, each instance of `puppet::auth::header' requires a value for the `order` parameter as a capital letter (i.e A to Z).
+This `order` parameter defines where the header comment created by a `puppet::auth` instance will be inserted into `auth.conf` and is also used to check for collisions between two instances.
+The following header locations have already been used; A,M,Q, and X.

+### Parameters

+* **order** (required) : This sets the insert order of the header comment.
+* **content** (required) : This is the text for the header comment.

 # Alternaive Repositories